cppalliance/safe-cpp/proposal/draft.md

 ### Use-after-free

-`std::string_view`[^string_view] was added to C++ as a safer alternatives to passing character pointers around.
+`std::string_view` was added to C++ as a safer alternatives to passing character pointers around.
 Unfortunately, its rvalue reference constructorn is so dangerously designed that its reported to _encourage_ use-after-free bugs.[^string-view-use-after-free]

 ```cpp
 #include <iostream>